mrochs/linux/readme.txt

 Surelock GA2 kernel driver

-See wiki for details of build process.
+See wiki for details of build processes.